Lessening the impact of disasters and emergencies

 These crises also have a direct impact on Unilever, causing disruption and instability to our supply chain, logistics and customers.
 Given the impact of climate change, the cost of disasters will only increase.

 As a business committed to growing sustainably, we aim to ensure minimal disruption to our operations while providing support in times of global crises as business cannot close its eyes to the world in which it operates.
-Our support includes providing expertise in behavior change programming and supply chain management, as well as product donations, financial support, and contributions from our more than 170,000 employees worldwide.
+Our support includes providing expertise in behaviour change programming and supply chain management, as well as product donations, financial support, and contributions from our more than 170,000 employees worldwide.

 Working with partners, we focus on providing support on three-levels: preparedness, relief, and rehabilitation.